Which of the following is not a characteristic of a strong acid i... | Channels for Pearson+

 Multiple Choice

-Which of the following is not a characteristic of a strong acid in organic chemistry?
+Which of the following is not a characteristic of a strong acid in the context of acids and bases?

 A